sdgilley/toc-to-csv/README.md

 # toc-to-csv R script

 Turn a TOC.YML file into a .CSV file for further work in Excel.
-This repository contains two R scripts, one to create the initial csv file, and a second if you want to add further metadata from each file into the rows.
+Also add metadata from the files, such as `ms.author` and `ms.reviewer`.

 The script is set up to read from the toc file in your local docs repository.
-But there is is also a sample file included which you could use instead for TOC-csv.R.
+But there is is also a sample file included, which you could use to see how it works.

 ## TOC-csv.R